gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 * When in Split View mode, the very top of the screen (where the iPadOS status bar would be, where the System 7 menu bar is) will become unresponsive to touch due to the Slide Over indicator

-This would need to be managed/avoided by the screen layout of BasiliskII, but when I attempted this it raised more issues
+This would need to be managed/avoided by the screen layout of BasiliskII, but when I attempted this it raised more issues.
 However, you can still use Slide Over to position Safari, Files, etc. along the edge of your screen.

 ## Notes